Business Loan Officer

 - Excellent verbal and written communication skills including public speaking;

 - Ability to perform outreach/ business development activities;

-- Exceptional customer service skills – with clients, partners, co-workers, and everyone else.
+- Exceptional customer service skills – with clients, partners, and co-workers.

 - Ability to manage time and juggle multiple demands in a time-sensitive environment;